 I wish someone would have told me what nursing was really like before I had my first child.
 Yes, I took the breastfeeding class but it did little to prepare me.
 My child had a weak suck, didn’t gain enough weight and ended up receiving most of my breast milk through a bottle.
 I was the poster child for an anxious new mother (my in-laws have told me multiple times how much better I am doing the second time around!).

-Equipped with realistic information, I believe the act of getting breast milk to babies can be more successful – and rewarding – for many women.
-Here’s what I think moms-to-be need to know…
+Equipped with the right information and realistic expectations, I believe the act of getting breast milk to babies can be more successful – and rewarding – for many women.
+Here are the top 7 tips I think moms-to-be need to know…

 Being proactive about nipple pain management can help a new, nursing mom.
 Make sure you have some nipple cream like Medela’s lanolin that you can put on your nipples after feeding.
 Let your nipples air dry when you can.
 The pain is often due to a bad latch so make sure you see a lactation consultant in the hospital, have one visit you at home or go to support groups for additional help.